Effective Tips On Building Strong Relationships

 A healthy connection doesn’t mean your partner has to be perfect.
 Both of you have strengths and weaknesses.
 Unfortunately, most relationships end because couples expect perfection from each other.
 As a result, everything becomes about winning.
 The mere thought of being real and showing your weakness makes you fear losing your partner.

 It shouldn’t be like this.
 You should both be willing and brave to accept each other’s flaws and work around them.
 This way, you’re both encouraged to do better and improve in the areas you’re struggling with because it’s a safe space.
-It may also help to have conversations about it to ease each other’s mind and assure each other that perfection isn’t a requirement.
+It may also help to have conversations about it to ease each other’s minds and assure each other that perfection isn’t a requirement.

 Remember the Small Things